Learning Prolonged Exposure for PTSD: A Comprehensive Guide for Clinicians

 Dr. Rothbaum has been studying PTSD treatments since 1986 and has developed, tested, and disseminated some of the most innovative and effective treatments available for PTSD.
-She is an inventor of virtual reality exposure therapy.
-She was a pioneer in applying it in the treatment of PTSD in combat veterans.
-She has authored over 350 scientific papers and chapters, has published 11 books on the treatment of PTSD and edited 4 others on anxiety, and received the Diplomate in Behavioral Psychology from the American Board of Professional Psychology.
+She is an inventor of virtual reality exposure therapy and a pioneer in applying it in the treatment of PTSD in combat veterans.
+She has authored over 350 scientific papers and chapters, published 11 books on the treatment of PTSD, and edited 4 books on anxiety.

-Amedco LLC designates this activity for a maximum of 7.0 Psychologist contact hours.
+Amedco LLC designates this activity for a maximum of 7.0 ANCC contact hours.

 Download All Materials in 3 Different Formats

 Learn PE while doing other things like commuting, doing chores, or running errands.